-A leather bag can easily be stained and this can happen to anyone.
+A leather bag can be easily stained and this can happen to anyone.
 In general, removing stains from a leather bag can be risky and thus we don’t recommend doing this at home.

 Do not use synthetic cleaning products or those made from petroleum.